Royal Rumble (2021)

-The 2021 Royal Rumble was a professional wrestling event produced by WWE.
-It was the 34th annual Royal Rumble and took place on January 31, 2021, from the WWE ThunderDome, hosted at Tropicana Field in St. Petersburg, Florida.
-The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
-It was the first Royal Rumble event held since the death of Pat Patterson, who created the Royal Rumble match.
-This is the only Royal Rumble event to not have live fans in attendance due to the COVID-19 pandemic.
+The 2021 Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 34th annual Royal Rumble event and took place on January 31, 2021, from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at Tropicana Field in St. Petersburg, Florida.
+It was the sixth Royal Rumble held in the U.S. state of Florida, after 1990, 1991, 1995, 2006, and 2016, and the second in the Tampa Bay area, as 1995 was in Tampa.
+This was also the final Royal Rumble event to livestream on the American version of the WWE Network, which merged under Peacock in April.

-Traditionally, the Royal Rumble match winner receives a world championship match at that year's WrestleMania.
-For the 2021 event, the winners of both the men's and women's matches received a choice of which championship to challenge for at WrestleMania 37 in Tampa, Florida.
+The event was based around the Royal Rumble match, a modified 30-person battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the respective men's and women's winners received a world championship match at WrestleMania.
+For the 2021 event, the winners received a choice of which championship to challenge for at WrestleMania 35.
 The men could choose to challenge for either Raw's WWE Championship, SmackDown's Universal Championship, or the NXT Championship, while the women had the choice between the Raw Women's Championship, the SmackDown Women's Championship, and the NXT Women's Championship.
-This was the last Royal Rumble in which three championships were an option for the Royal Rumble winner, as well as the last Royal Rumble in which the NXT Championship and NXT Women's Championship was an eligible option for that winner, as in September 2021, the NXT brand reverted to being WWE's developmental territory.
+This was the last Royal Rumble in which three championships were an option for both winners, as well as the last in which NXT's championships were eligible options, as in September, NXT reverted to being WWE's developmental brand.
+The Royal Rumble match was created by WWE Hall of Famer Pat Patterson, who died a month before the event, making this the first Royal Rumble held following his death.